Chris Lambert (musician)

 Chris Lambert (born March 28, 1988) is an American singer-songwriter, multi-instrumentalist, and podcaster.
-In 2019, Lambert launched a true-crime podcast documentary series about the disappearance of Kristin Smart, which helped lead to arrests and ultimately a conviction in the 25-year-old case.
+In 2019, Lambert launched a true-crime podcast documentary series about the murder of Kristin Smart, which led to arrests and ultimately a conviction in the 25-year-old case.

 Early life

 Lambert was born in Santa Maria, California.
 He was raised in Orcutt, California, and attended Ernest Righetti High School.

 Career

 A multi-instrumentalist, Lambert makes use of a variety of instruments, frequently playing many of them himself on the same track.

 Lambert has released albums of varying styles, ranging from the 1990s alternative rock revival of Warp & Woof, to the ambient folk sound of his most recent release, The Constant Education of Christopher Lambert.

 True-crime podcast

 Beginning September 30, 2019, Chris Lambert released a multi-episode documentary podcast series called Your Own Backyard.
 The podcast recounts, in detail, the disappearance and murder of Kristin Smart from the campus of California Polytechnic State University in May 1996.
 The podcast was downloaded over five million times in its first 6 months.
 Renewed public interest led to a new billboard being put up in Arroyo Grande, California, in January 2020 to replace the original, which had been up since 1997.

 On April 13, 2021, the San Luis Obispo County sheriff announced two arrests in the case of the disappearance of Kristin Smart, and said the podcast had helped encourage witnesses to come forward with information.
 The two arrests eventually resulted in the conviction of Paul Flores for the first degree murder of Kristin Smart.
 Following the conviction, the Smart Family, the San Luis Obispo County Sheriff, the San Luis Obispo District Attorney, and the President of Cal Poly all thanked Lambert for his role in bringing the case to a resolution.